-Trent Alexander-Arnold HEAPS pressure on Liverpool with latest contract comments
+Liverpool transfers: Trent Alexander-Arnold HEAPS contract pressure on club

 For someone who claims not to want to have his future plans played out in public, Trent Alexander-Arnold is doing a lot of talking to the media.